 Earlier in a career, he participated in different GT competitions, gaining best result in the Porsche Carrera Cup.
 He was the French Carrera Cup champion in 2011 and then the German Carrera Cup champion in 2013.

-He was born on October 28, 1988 in Lyon and started racing in amateur cart series which lead to 2001 French Champion Cadete title.
+Born in October 1988 in Lyon, Kevin Estre started racing in amateur cart series which lead to 2001 French Champion Cadete title.
 After that, Estre moved to European cart championship and won the European title in 2004.

 That success opened the door for lower single-seater race car series like Volant Mygale and Formule Campus in which Estre was the champion.
 In 2007 he raced in Formula Renault 2.0 and finished 7th overall, without a victory or a podium finish.

 Kevin Estre was the 2011 Porsche Carrera Cup France champion

 His big break came in 2008 when he participated in the French Porsche Carrera Cup, winning one race and finishing 7th in points.
 That was enough to motivate him to continue racing in sports cars class in Porsche Carrera Cup France in which he was a vice-champion in 2010, after winning 5 out of 13 races that year.

 In 2011, he dominated the Porsche Carrera Cup France with 10 victories, 10 pole positions and 10 fastest laps, which was his maiden championship title.
 Estre also won Rookie of the Year award for his performance in Porsche Mobile 1 Supercup in which he took the 7th place overall.

 Kevin Estre, 2013 Porsche Carrera Cup Germany champion

 In 2012 and 2013 he participated in Mobile 1 Supercup, Porsche Cup Germany and famous endurance races such as 24 Hours of Daytona, Dubai and Sebring.